OMARI1988/rhyme-with-ai/README.md

 make download-data
 ```

-Run the app:
+Run the app on your windows machine or macbook:

 ```bash
 python app/app.py
 ```

 And you're done!

-## Todo

-* Integrate TokenWeighter in the RhymeGenerator.
-* Don't block on model loading or rhyme mutations (use API?).